microsoft/vscode-docs/docs/editor/profiles.md

 ### Why are some settings not exported when exporting a profile?

-When exporting profiles we do not include machine specific settings because these setting would most likely not work on another machine.
-For example, settings that point to local paths.
+When exporting profiles, machine-specific settings are not included because these setting would not be applicable on another machine.
+For example, settings that point to local paths are not included.